Locations:

 A radical prostatectomy removes a diseased prostate gland.
 It can often successfully eliminate prostate cancers that haven’t spread.
 Your provider can recommend the best removal method if they believe you’d benefit from this surgery.

-• Open radical prostatectomy: Your provider makes a single cut (incision) into your abdomen — from your belly button to your pubic bone — and removes your prostate gland.
-This technique isn’t as common as less-invasive methods like robotic prostatectomy.
+• Open radical prostatectomy.
+Your provider makes a single cut (incision) into your abdomen and removes your prostate gland.
+This technique isn’t as common as less-invasive methods.

-• Robotic radical prostatectomy: Robotic radical prostatectomy allows your provider to perform surgery through several tiny incisions.
-Instead of operating directly, they operate a robot system via a console.
+• Robotic radical prostatectomy.
+Robotic radical prostatectomy allows your provider to perform surgery through several tiny incisions.
+They operate a robot system via a console.

 Radiation therapy